hjeronen/cipher-decipher/documentation/testing_document.md

 <img src="https://user-images.githubusercontent.com/73843204/168471668-bc803dc6-132e-4737-a825-c3163fee46a9.png" width="600" height="400" />

 This includes getting all the unique letters used in the text, getting character frequencies, forming a word array, sorting it and copying it to the second word array.
 Increasing text length will naturally increase preprocessing time.
-To get the cipherfrequencies and all the characters that are used, the text has to be looped through, which takes O(n) time where n is the length of the text.
+To get the frequencies of letters in a cipher text and all the characters that are used, the text has to be looped through, which takes O(n) time where n is the length of the text.
 Merge sort is used in sorting the words, which has the time complexity of O(m log m), where m is the amount of words.

 #### Word lookup times from trie
 Here are some times for searching words from the trie datastructure: